jm1021/churchofjesuschrist/_posts/2024-10-20-jesus_visits.md

 I really like the interactions of the resurrected Jesus with the people and I particularly like 3 Nephi 18-20.

 - Chapter 18-20
-  - I like to **visualize being in Jesus's presence** and taking the Sacrament.
+  - I like to **visualize being in Jesus's presence** and taking the Sacrament while reading thes chapters.
-  - The **anticipation of the next meeting** with Jesus is particularly exciting and personal to me.
-Thinking about and knowing he will be coming.
-The steps of preparing (with baptism) and sharing (with family/frieds) are exciting.
+  - The **anticipation of the next meeting with Jesus** is particularly exciting and personal to me.
+Thinking about and knowing he will be coming is something we have been taught.
+The steps of preparing (with baptism) and sharing (with family/frieds) are things we have done.
   - This is **a day fullfillment**, anticipation realized.
-The gift of prayers answered, baptism and convenants realized, learning about how Jesus and the Father interact.
-And, the second sacrament and withness with slightly different proceedings and miracles.
+The gift of witnessing prayers answered, baptism and convenants realized, observing how Jesus and the Father interact.
+Learning how to pray and keep a prayer in my heart.
+  - The second sacrament and withness with **slightly different proceedings and miracles** of bread and water.

 ## Sacrament Meeting 3 Nepi 18